LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 To address this, we changed the score to be a sum of points, a bit like a video game: each used feature is worth 10 points, each known feature is worth 5 points.

+Since the new score is harder to interpret by itself and only makes sense in comparison to others, we also show your rank among other participants, to make this easier.

 <figure>

 ![920 pts score, used 79 features out of 131, heard of 26 more](images/my-score-new.png)